Fantastic Things to Do in Sifnos, Greece

 Although some of them have been turned into fancy accommodations, they are silent witnesses of the agricultural character Sifnos used to have.

-Artemonas is a great place for an afternoon walk after a day at the beach (for instance the nearby Herronissos).
+Artemonas is an excellent place for an afternoon walk after a day at the beach (for instance, the nearby Herronissos).

 things to do in Sifnos